user883311/cheese_me_up/README.md

 History clock icon made by Freepik from www.flaticon.com, Creative Commons BY 3.0.
 Google clock icon made by Freepik from www.flaticon.com, Creative Commons BY 3.0.
 Facebook clock icon made by Freepik from www.flaticon.com, Creative Commons BY 3.0.
+Cheese and flower wallpaper photo by Alice Donovan Rouse on Unsplash.